 This chapter will discuss the code part of the Swiss Engineering event app and the logic behind the functions.

 All the important used external plugins would be addressed as well to illustrate their roles.

+Overall design of the application?
+Software Architecture, graphs, overview of functionality, screens of the final prototype?
+Used technologies?
+What were the decisions and why did you use specific libraries/technologies?

 Talk To SEEA